-Cape York Renewstable® plants, by taking advantage of the abundant solar resources of Cape York and the Torres Strait, will significantly contribute to the energy independence of the region.
+Cape York Renewstable® plants, by taking advantage of the abundant solar resources of the NPA and the Torres Strait, will significantly contribute to the energy independence of the region.

 CYR plants will produce electricity locally, to be stored and consumed locally.

 CYR construction will create 300 jobs and 15 direct and 4 indirect jobs during operation.
 Local people will be trained to operate in this high potential renewable and hydrogen industry.

 CYR will put Cape York and the Torres Strait at the forefront of the hydrogen innovation in Australia with the implementation of a bankable project delivering clean power, much needed to achieve a grid-friendly penetration of renewables.

 clean AND STABLE ELECTRICITy

 CYR does not emit any greenhouse or polluting gas, its hydrogen storage runs on the water cycle and only emits pure water steam.